-The Bonvoy Brilliant Card was only introduced in early 2019, and is the latest hotel credit card with a steep annual fee.
-However, like many premium credit cards nowadays, the good news is that having this card shouldn’t be costing you nearly as much as the annual fee suggests.
+The Marriott Bonvoy Brilliant Card was introduced in early 2019, and is one of the newest “luxury” hotel credit cards.
+However, like many premium credit cards nowadays, the good news is that having this card shouldn’t be costing you nearly as much as the annual fee suggests, and I’ve found the card to be well worth it.

 Let’s take a closer look at all the benefits of this card.